 - Interface Condition a situation where structures abut wildland fuels.
 There is a clear line of demarcation between the structures and the wildland fuels along roads or back fences.
-The development density for an interface condition is usually 3+ structures per acre. - Internate condition is usually or students behave, Internate Condition - a situation where structures are scattered throughout a wildland area.
+The development density for an interface condition is usually 3+ structures per acre; - an interface condition is usually 3+ structures per acre; Intermix Condition a situation where structures are scattered throughout a wildland area.
 There is no clear line of demarcation, the wildland fuels are continuous outside of and within the developed area.
-The development density in the intermix ranges from structures very close together to one structure per 40 acres; - Occluded Condition a situation, normally within a city, where structures abut an island of wildland fuels (park or open space).
+The development density in the intermix ranges from structures very close together to one structure per 40 acres;

+Occluded Condition a situation, normally within a city, where structures abut an island of wildland fuels (park or open space).
 There is a clear line of demarcation between the structures and the wildland fuels along roads and fences.
-The development density for an occluded condition is usually similar to that found in the interface condition and the occluded area is usually less than 1,000 acres in size; and - Rural Condition a situation where the scattered small clusters of structures (ranches, farms, resorts, or summer cabins) are exposed to wildland fuels.
+The development density for an occluded condition is usually less than 1,000 acres in size, and Rural Condition a situation where the scattered small clusters of structures (ranches, farms, resorts, or summer cabins) are exposed to wildland fuels.
 There may be miles between these clusters.

-Defining Glacier County's Wildland-Urban Interface
+Defining Liberty County's Wildland-Urban Interface

-- Based only on population density = unbiased approach - Unique to each area & it changes over time - · Based on where structures are currently located - Uses mathematical formulae and geospatial relationships to visually represent where the WUI exists - When you see it, you'll understand what we mean
+- · Based only on population density = unbiased approach - · Unique to each area & it changes over time - · Based on where structures are currently located - · Uses mathematical formulae and geospatial relationships to visually represent where the WUI exists - · When you see it, you'll understand what we mean